 One way companies try to deal with translation problems is by using back translation.
-When back translation is used, a native speaker translates the survey into the foreign language and then translates it back again to the original language to determine if there were gaps in meaning-that is, if anything was lost in translation.
+When back translation43 is used, a native speaker translates the survey into the foreign language and then translates it back again to the original language to determine if there were gaps in meaning-that is, if anything was lost in translation.
 And it's not just the language that's an issue.
 If the research involves any visual images, they, too, could be a point of confusion.
-Certain colors, shapes,

-39. A process whereby a native speaker translates a research instrument such as a survey into a foreign language and then back again to the original language to determine if there are gaps in meaning. and symbols can have negative connotations in other countries.
-For example, the color white represents purity in many Western cultures, but in China, it is the color of death and mourning.Malika Zouhali-Worrall, "Found in Translation: Avoiding Multilingual Gaffes," CNNMoney.com, July 14, 2008, http://money.cnn.com/2008/07/07/smallbusiness/language\translation.fsb/index.htm (accessed December 14, 2009).
-Also, look back at the cartoon-completion exercise in Figure 10.8 "Example of a Cartoon-Completion Projective Technique".
+Certain colors, shapes, and symbols can have negative connotations in other countries.
+For example, the color white represents purity in many Western cultures, but in China, it is the color of death and mourning.
+Malika Zouhali-Worrall, "Found in Translation: Avoiding Multilingual Gaffes," CNNMoney.com, July 14, 2008, http://money.cnn.com/2008/07/07/smallbusiness/language_translation.fsb/index.htm (accessed December 14, 2009).
+Also, look back at the cartoon-completion exercise in Figure 10.8 "Example of a <a href="Cartoon-Completion Projective Technique".
 What would women in Muslim countries who aren't allowed to converse with male sellers think of it?
 Chances are, the cartoon wouldn't provide you with the information you're seeking if Muslim women in some countries were asked to complete it.